 European mink can be considered as the most endangered mammal in Europe.
 European society and Institutions have the responsibility of its conservation.
 In this sense, the project proposed here fits the aim of the EU Biodiversity Strategy.

-This project is proposed to improve the situation of the European mink in Spain where remain one of its last wild and viable population.
+This project was proposed to improve the situation of the European mink in Spain where remain one of its last wild and viable population.
 This situation could be maintained by improving the effectiveness of eradication techniques of American mink, which represents the greatest threat to the European species and other species of fauna in Europe.
-Moreover, the restoration of populations within the species historical range and the introduction of a new population through releases of captive individuals is deemed necessary.